+Writing Students taking writing classes of four credits each must complete WR 121 and either WR 122 or

+WR 227.

-Writing Students taking writing classes of four credits each must complete WR 121 and either WR 122 or WR 227.
-Mathematics Students must complete one course in college-level mathematics, for which MTH 095 Intermediate Algebra is a prerequisite.
-This course cannot be used to meet the Math/Science requirement.
-Oral Communication Students must complete one course in the fundamentals of speech or communication.
-This course cannot be used to meet the Arts & Letters discipline are requirement.
+Mathematics Students must complete one course in college-level mathematics, for which MTH 095 Intermediate cannot be used to meet the Arts & Letters discipline are requirement.